Evolent Health (EVH)

 Long-term growth is the most important, but within healthcare, a half-decade historical view may miss new innovations or demand cycles.
 Evolent Health’s annualized revenue growth of 27.2% over the last two years is above its five-year trend, suggesting its demand was strong and recently accelerated.
 Evolent Health Year-On-Year Revenue Growth

-We can better understand the company’s revenue dynamics by analyzing its number of average lives on platform, which reached 77,079 in the latest quarter.
-Over the last two years, Evolent Health’s average lives on platform averaged 134% year-on-year growth.
+We can dig further into the company’s revenue dynamics by analyzing its number of average lives on platform, which reached 77.08 million in the latest quarter.
+Over the last two years, Evolent Health’s average lives on platform averaged 148% year-on-year growth.
 Because this number is better than its revenue growth, we can see the company’s average selling price decreased.
 Evolent Health Average Lives on Platform

 This quarter, Evolent Health’s revenue fell by 24.4% year on year to $483.6 million but beat Wall Street’s estimates by 4.9%.
 Company management is currently guiding for a 29.7% year-on-year decline in sales next quarter.

-Looking further ahead, sell-side analysts expect revenue to decline by 8.8% over the next 12 months, a deceleration versus the last two years.
-This projection is underwhelming and suggests its products and services will face some demand challenges.
+Looking further ahead, sell-side analysts expect revenue to decline by 10.2% over the next 12 months, a deceleration versus the last two years.
+This projection is underwhelming and indicates its products and services will face some demand challenges.

-On the plus side, Evolent Health’s operating margin rose by 26.9 percentage points over the last five years, as its sales growth gave it operating leverage.
-This performance was mostly driven by its past improvements as the company’s margin was relatively unchanged on two-year basis.
+On the plus side, Evolent Health’s adjusted operating margin rose by 1.5 percentage points over the last five years, as its sales growth gave it operating leverage.
+Zooming into its more recent performance, however, we can see the company’s margin has decreased by 1.4 percentage points on a two-year basis.
+If Evolent Health wants to pass our bar, it must prove it can expand its profitability consistently.

 8. Earnings Per Share